KumarjitDas/Algorithms/README.md

 ## Description

-  I programming journey began a few years ago when I started college.
+  My programming journey began a few years ago when I started college.
 I learned *C*, *Java*, *Python*, other technologies, learned software development, algorithms and data structures throughout my college life.
 This project has all the algorithms I have ever learned and still learning.
 It contains the implementations of different algorithms in *Python*, *Java*, and *C* programming languages.

   I will continue updating this repository by adding more algorithms.